 To view a list of the Kariega Foundation Partners click here.

-For a personalised answer to all your questions, please feel free to contact Murray Finlay:
+For a personalised answer to all your questions, please feel free to contact Lindy Sutherland:

-- Donating cash in a Pledge envelope at the reserve
+- Donate cash in a pledge envelope at the reserve

-- Adding a donation to your account when you check out after your stay
+- Add a donation to your account when you check out after your stay

-- Directly transferring a donation into the following bank account
+- Transfer a donation into our bank account: